Pattern recognition at scale

 I have led teams of designers, strategists, developers, and ad managers.
 I have shipped marketing sites, internal tools, funnels, and revenue-tracking systems.
 I can hold the whole site in my head because I have done every job on the team.

 I am a master certified professional coach and a CrossFit Level 2 coach.
 I have spent years learning to actually listen to a person, understand what they are trying to build, and translate it into something tangible.
-The first conversation runs that way, not as a sales call.
+The intake and the reveal run that way, not as a sales pitch.

 Every build happens at my desk, by my hand.
 Nothing about my service is outsourced to a stranger overseas.
 Nothing about my accountability is hidden behind a ticket queue.
 If something goes wrong, the person who picks up the phone is the person who built the site.